Current Members

 NK’s technical competencies span a broad range of technologies, including cloud platforms (AWS, Azure, GCP), distributed data processing frameworks (Apache Spark, Databricks), and modern data lakehouse ecosystems (Apache Iceberg, Delta Lake, Parquet).
 His experience also includes real-time streaming systems (Kafka, Kinesis), infrastructure-as-code (Terraform, Kubernetes, Docker), and AI/ML integration for data-driven applications.
 Through his work, NK has consistently advanced the principles of interoperability, scalability, and performance in data systems, contributing to both the practice and evolving research on cloud-native and geospatial data architectures.

-Humaid Kidwai joined the UbiSensing & AI Lab in 2023 as an M.Sc.
-Student in the WE-TRAC specialization stream.
+Humaid Kidwai joined the UbiSensing & AI Lab in 2023 as an M.Sc. student in the WE-TRAC specialization stream.
 He is a budding Researcher and a Software Engineer.
 He earned his Bachelor’s degree in Computer Science from National Institue of Technology, Jalandhar, India.
 His work at UbiSensing & AI Lab is focused on Geo-IoT, Big Data and OGC standards.
 As an M.Sc. student, he is actively involved in the revision of OGC SensorThings API standard, in collaboration with researchers from Europe and America.
 His work is also supported by Canada Standards Association (CSA) through a competitive scholarship award.
 Additionally, his dissertation is focused on creating an efficient, scalable and cloud-native architecture for archiving large volumes of Geo-IoT data.

 Prior to joining UbiSensing & AI Lab, he worked as a Senior Software Engineer at Samsung Research Institute where he was involved in developing and optimizing 5G core engine using network function virtualization, packet pipeline vectorization and kernel bypass techniques

 Dr. Zahra Bagheri-Ashena is a former Postdoctoral Associate at the University of Calgary.
-At GeoSensorWeb Lab, she focused on developing advanced geospatial and AI-driven methodologies to address methane emission reduction and data management.
+At UbiSensing AI Lab, she focused on developing advanced geospatial and AI-driven methodologies to address methane emission reduction and data management.
 Her expertise encompasses deep learning, large language models (LLMs), computer vision, statistical and numerical modelling and cloud computing.
 She has a proven track record of applying these techniques to geophysical data analysis, resource modelling, and environmental monitoring.

 Dr. Bagheri-Ashena holds dual Ph.D. degrees in Geomatics Engineering from the University of Calgary and Geophysics from the University of Tehran.
 During her academic journey, she developed new techniques for geophysical data simulation, focusing on multi-source data integration and predictive modelling.
 Her research involved the application of deep neural networks and inversion techniques to resource modelling.